vijaymathew/slogan/README.md

-Slogan is a general purpose, high-level, expression oriented programming language with facilities for concurrent and distributed computing.
+Slogan is a general purpose expression oriented programming language with facilities for concurrent computing.

 This implementation comes with an interpreter and a compiler for generating platform specific executable binaries.

 ###Building and running Slogan